uowaep/CubiQuake/README.md

 - Open the console.
 (SHIFT-ESC)
 >
 - Quick Start:
-- - Type "start" and use current settings.
+- - Type "cq_start" and use current settings.
 >
 - Custom Start:
-- - Set 'worldname name'. (default: world1)
+- - Set 'cq_worldname name'. (default: world1)
-- - Set 'worldsize size'. (default: 9 - There is no max, but beware of long generation times.)
+- - Set 'cq_worldsize size'. (default: 9 - There is no max, but beware of long generation times.)
-- - Type "start" or "map world.map".
+- - Type "cq_start" or "map world.map".

 If the world files don't exist they will generate into /gamedata/data/worlds/worldname and the world will spawn after generation.